OSGeo/OSGeoLive-doc/en/standards/sos_overview.rst

 Optional operations include: GetResult, GetFeatureOfInterest, GetFeatureOfInterestTime, DescribeFeatureofInterest, DescribeObservationType, DescribeResultModel, Register Sensor, and InsertObservation.

+..
+Link below is a dead link, so we have commented out this paragraph
+..
 There are numerous excellent implementations of SOS.
 The OpenIOOS.org has thirteen organizations providing SOS service instances providing access to over 1400 oceans sensors (http://www.openioos.org/real_time_data/gm_sos.html).
 This operational demonstration “represents an effort to develop a Web Services Architecture for Ocean Observing”.

 See Also
 --------------------------------------------------------------------------------